FLOOD RISK OR

 Flood Risk Overview

-49% of ZIP codes in Oregon are located in FEMA-designated flood zones.
+80% of the ZIP codes with FEMA flood-map data in Oregon are located in FEMA-designated flood zones.
 Residents have filed 5,961 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $104.3M.

 The average claim payout in Oregon is $17K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.